Changes to inheritance tax reliefs - frequently asked questions

 It is important you check with the CLA tax team or your professional advisers before taking any actions.

-Q. What has the government announced in relation to IHT reliefs?
+Q. What are the changes to the IHT reliefs?

-From April 2026, Agricultural Property Relief (APR) and Business Property Relief (BPR) will be capped at £1m in total.
-Qualifying assets beyond this level will receive 50% relief from inheritance tax, before utilising the nil rate band (NRB) of £325,000 and residence nil rate bands (RNRB) of £175,000.
+From 6 April 2026, Agricultural Property Relief (APR) and Business Property Relief (BPR) will be capped at £2.5m in total per individual at the 100% rate (the 100% relief allowance).
+Qualifying assets beyond this level will receive 50% relief from inheritance tax, before utilising the nil rate band (NRB) of £325,000 and residence nil rate band (RNRB) of £175,000.

 Each individual has their basic IHT allowance, known as the nil rate band (NRB), which effectively is the portion of the estate taxed at 0%.
 A RNRB may also be available in addition to the NRB, provided that the individual leaves their main home to their direct descendant (i.e. children or grandchildren) and that the overall estate is below £2 million before IHT reliefs are taken into account.
 Once the estate exceeds this threshold, the RNRB will be tapered away by £1 for every £2 it exceeds the limit.
 For help to understand how the RNRB works, visit here.